Omusubi0123/mpi-tutorial/mpi-tutorial.typ

 #slide[
 - For a simple application example of MPI, I will introduce the Page Rank calculation.
 - *Page Rank* is an algorithm #underline[used by Google to rank web pages] in search results.
-- Page Rank mathematical formula is as follows:
+- The concept of Page Rank is that "The page is important if it is linked from many other important pages."
 $ x^{(k+1)} = d M x^{(k)} + (1 - d) v $
 - *M* is the link matrix, each element represents #underline[the link between pages],
 - *x* is the Page Rank vector, each element represents #underline[the Page Rank of a page],
 - *d* is the #underline[damping factor], usually set to 0.85,
 - *v* is the uniform distribution vector (initial vector).
-Example:
 #grid(columns: (auto, auto),
 [
 #align(center)[